0xPolygon/polygon-docs/README.md

 ## Contact and support

-For any queries or support, pplease open a ticket at https://support.polygon.technology/support/home.
+For any queries or support, please open a ticket at https://support.polygon.technology/support/home.

 ## Current Technical Knowledge Documentation (TKD) team members